PimCoumans/pixelrock-nl/_posts/2020-09-03-making-jumpy-wall-part-1.markdown

 I'm really glad I got to spend half a year working only on this little project.
 Learning Unity, diving deep into systems I've never built before (like the dynamic music) and feeling the excitement of actually releasing it too.
 And now, 5 years later, I feel really proud of what I have accomplished as my first solo project.

 If you enjoyed reading this, please let me know!
+You can [tweet at me](https://twitter.com/pimcoumans) or [email me](mailto:pim@pixelrock.nl) but please don't spam me <3